eh3rrera/project-reactor-course/docs/02-working-with-mono-and-flux/nothing-happens-until-subscribe.md

 }
 ```

-So, if we subscribe to the following `Mono` this way:
+If we subscribe to the following `Mono` this way:
 ```java
 Mono.just(1).subscribe();
 ```